Exchange and exclusion in the non-abelian anyon gas: Introduction

 Whereas phases are abelian, a representation \eqref{eq:braid-rep} such that $\rho(\sigma_j)$ do not all commute is non-abelian (non-abelian anyons are also known as \keyword{nonabelions} or \keyword{plektons} in the literature).
 We will focus attention on a particular family of non-abelian representations which arise naturally from the perspective of quantum field theory \cite{FreRehSch-89,FroGab-90} and which include a number of anyon models which have been proposed to be relevant in condensed matter contexts such as the FQHE.
 Some of these, such as one known as the Fibonacci anyon model, have even been proposed as good candidates for topologically protected quantum computing \cite{FreKitLarWan-03,Kitaev-06,Nayak-etal-08,RowWan-18}.
 We refer to this general class of representations as \keyword{algebraic anyon models}.

-Our main aim in this work is to connect the relatively well-developed general algebraic theory of non-abelian anyons to the hitherto relatively undeveloped many-body spectral theory and analysis of corresponding geometrically defined Laplace operators $\hT_\rho$, in order to eventually be able to compute or estimate a physically essential property such as the ground state energy in the many-body (thermodynamic) limit $N \to \infty$.
+Our main aim in this work is to connect the relatively well-developed algebraic theory of non-abelian anyons to the hitherto relatively undeveloped many-body spectral theory and the analysis of corresponding geometrically defined Laplace operators $\hT_\rho$, in order to eventually be able to compute or estimate a physically essential property such as the ground-state energy $E_N$ in the many-body (thermodynamic) limit $N \to \infty$.